J. Graham Black

 James Graham Black (June 22, 1889 – June 29, 1957) was an American politician in the state of Florida.
 He served in the Florida State Senate from 1953 to 1955 as a Democratic member for the 17th district.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.